This is Part 2 of a two-part post on negotiating tactics. Please click on this link for Part 1 of this article.

-The Obama administration’s decision to force out the head of General Motors should send chills throughout the private sector for years to come.
-President Obama continues to use the current financial crisis to undermine the free market and stretch his authority vis-a-vis the private sector in ways previous presidents never dared.
+The US government’s decision to force out the head of General Motors should send chills throughout the private sector for years to come.
+This only serves to undermine the free market and stretch government authority over the private sector in ways previous administrations never dared.

-Although it is a bit late I am certain that the ex-chairman of GM, Rick Wagoner, finally realizes that he ended up striking a Faustian bargain
+Although it is a bit late, I am certain that the ex-chairman of GM, Rick Wagoner, finally realizes that he ended up striking a Faustian bargain